jonathansick/mapscale/doc/intro.rst

 ============================

 We all know the drill.
-Our pipelines are embarassingly parallel; our datasets are massive, and our computers are stocked with cores.
+Our pipelines are embarrassingly parallel; our datasets are massive, and our computers are stocked with cores.
 So we reach for Python's :mod:`multiprocessing` module::

     import multiprocessing